 A continuation of the patent was published this week, which includes a few changes to the claims contained in the document.
 If you missed it the first time around, I strongly suggest that you spend some time with it.
 The new version of the patent filing is at: Detecting Spam Documents in a Phrase-Based Information Retrieval System

 In March of 2009, I wrote Google Patent Granted on Web Link Spam, which discusses a Google patent describing how they might look at patterns between links to identify places where site owners might be attempting to artificially manipulate links between pages to inflate PageRank to their pages.
-While the patent uses the examples of link farms and Web Rings, it could potentially be applied to other ways to manipulate links as well, or even on sites where mistakes in site structure such as endless loops might cause many extra pages to be inadvertently created.
+While the patent uses the examples of link farms and Web Rings examples, it could potentially be applied to other ways to manipulate links.
+Even on sites where mistakes in site structure such as endless loops might cause many extra pages to be inadvertently created.

 A continuation of that patent was republished in 2009, and was granted this week.
-The description part of the patent is substantially the same as in the earlier patent, but the claims section of the new patent contains much stronger language about the search engine taking remedial actions and removing pages from its index.
+The description part of the patent is substantially the same as in the earlier patent.
+Still, the claims section of the new patent contains much stronger language about the search engine taking remedial actions and removing pages from its index.

 Finally, Google published a patent application this week on the Google Maps’ Tags that one could advertise with on local search, in System and Method of Providing Enhanced Listings.